boltlabs-inc/libzkchannels/tezos-sandbox/tutorial_pt2_zkchannels.md

 cust$ zkchannels-cli close --party CUST --channel-id "channel1" --file cust_close.json --decompress-cust-close
 ```

 This will create a json file `cust_close.json` containing the closing state as well as the merchant's closing signature and pubkey.
 The merchant's signature has 2 parts, `s1` and `s2`, and the pubkey has 6 parts, `g2`, `Y0`, `Y1`, `Y2`, `Y3` and `X`.
 In order to convert these outputs into a form ready to be entered into the zkchannel contract, we'll use the python helper script `format_commands.py`.
+This time we will include the cust_close.json file produced by zkchannels-cli.

 ```
-$ python format_commands.py cust_close.json
+$ python format_commands.py --pssig_addr=KT1AQVd9GnJbHBZnbbuuyS9tzqxadJ2ajaY5 --chan_id=0x71f0fcd58b7d488e6bf571facc72baf5ce2ef2bb79e2fd97d2e82fdb9c351f1c --cust_close=cust_close.json

 custClose call command:
 tezos-client transfer 0 from bootstrap1 to my_zkchannel_d --entrypoint custClose --burn-cap 9 --arg '(Pair (Pair (Pair 1000000 (Pair ...